Search Wisconsin State Records Online (Free)

 Wisconsin Court Records: Explained

-Wisconsin court records are public due to the Wisconsin Open Records law, allowing citizens to obtain copies from government authorities regarding specific individuals.
+Court records in the state are considered as Wisconsin public records due to Open Records Law, allowing citizens to obtain copies from government authorities regarding specific individuals.
 This enables the general public to understand the dealings of the government and records kept by government officials.

 Wisconsin state records are open to inspection by the public or copying except for in specific cases and exemptions.
 When an exemption is made, the public cannot access this information, whether through expunged records, sealed court records, state laws, federal laws, investigation information, juvenile status, or privacy invasions.